|CPU||Intel Core i7 12700K|

 Q: Do I need a Xeon CPU?

 A: In the past, Xeon CPUs were more robust than their Core-series counterparts.
-Today, however, there is very little functional difference between the two Intel product families for workstations.
-Xeons models are not available with as high of clock speeds, though, and since impacts AutoCAD performance we recommend sticking with a Core series CPU.
+Today, however, there is very little functional difference between the two Intel product families for applications like AutoCAD.
+Xeons models are not available with as high of clock speeds as well, and since that directly impacts AutoCAD performance we recommend sticking with a Core series CPU.

 Q: Should I get an overclocked system?